bmolnar91/workbook/module_web_with_python.md

 #### What is DNS?
 How does it work?

 The **Domain Name System (DNS)** is the **phonebook of the Internet**.
 When users type domain names such as 'google.com' or 'nytimes.com' into web browsers, DNS is responsible for finding the correct IP address for those sites.
-Browsers then use those addresses to communicate with origin servers or CDN edge servers to access website information.
+Browsers then use those addresses to communicate with origin servers or CDN (Content Delivery Network) edge servers to access website information.
 This all happens thanks to **DNS servers**: machines dedicated to answering **DNS queries**.

 #### What is a web server?

 "Web server" can refer to hardware or software, or both of them working together:

 - On the **hardware** side, a web server is a computer that **stores web server software** and a **website's component files** (e.g. HTML documents, images, CSS stylesheets, and JavaScript files).
-It is connected to the Internet and supports** physical data interchange** with other devices connected to the web.
+It is connected to the Internet and supports **physical data interchange** with other devices connected to the web.
 - On the **software** side, a web server includes several parts that control how web users access hosted files, at minimum an HTTP server.

 An **HTTP server** is a piece of software that understands URLs and HTTP.
 It can be accessed through the domain names (like mozilla.org) of websites it stores, and delivers their content to the end-user's device.